hemikak/mqtt-jmeter/README.md

 # Pull request sbeaulie
-Modified the code to enable a connection to the AWS IoT MQTT broker -Update dependency to <eclipse.paho.mqtt.version>1.0.2</eclipse.paho.mqtt.version>
+Modified the code to enable a connection to the AWS IoT MQTT broker
+* Update dependency to <eclipse.paho.mqtt.version>1.0.2</eclipse.paho.mqtt.version>
--Allow for blank username and password in publisher and subscriber -Added clean session checkbox in publisher gui instead of hard coded false
+* Allow for blank username and password in publisher and subscriber
+* Added clean session checkbox in publisher gui instead of hard coded false

 Note: AWS IoT needs you to use qos=1, isRetained = false, Clean session = true, username and password blank You also need to load the certificates and keys in the JVM, scope is outside of this document

 other minor changes:
--Fix a NPE with the Util UUID generator substring method -set the Sampler label name in the response sampler for nicer display in View Result Tree Listeners
+* Fix a NPE with the Util UUID generator substring method
+* set the Sampler label name in the response sampler for nicer display in View Result Tree Listeners